| Spec | TP-Link Archer AX55 | ASUS RT-AX55 | TP-Link Archer BE550 | ASUS RT-BE88U |

 - Setup app is less intuitive than TP-Link Tether for first-time users

 The RT-AX55 costs $10 more and delivers less raw speed — AX1800 versus the TP-Link’s AX3000.
 That’s a real difference on paper.
-In a home office context, though, most remote workers cap out well below 1200 Mbps on the 5GHz band, so the practical gap narrows considerably.
+In a home office context, most remote workers cap out well below 1200 Mbps on the 5GHz band, so the practical gap narrows considerably.

 WiFi 7 Value: TP-Link Archer BE550